The Port of Los Angeles: Sustainable Progress for the Future of the City

 Diesel Particulate Matter

-The numbers associated with Figure 2.1 are shown below:
+The numbers associated with the Time Chart above are shown below:

 |Year||DPM (Tons Per Year)|